centaretraining/azuretraining/04-web-apps.md

 ### Further Exploration
 Go to the portal and check out the resources you made.
 Explore the different web app options.

+Congrats, you deployed a web application on Azure using an App Service plan.
+In the next exercise, you'll deploy a web application on a Kubernetes cluster.

 Next: [Containers and Kubernetes](05-containers-kubernetes.md)